Firewise tips help California residents reduce their homes’ risk from wildfire

 Those interested in making a lasting change to their home can consider a Firewise construction approach, which means building with less-flammable materials for homes, decks, porches and fences.
 This includes using Class-A roofing materials such as asphalt shingles and metal, cement and concrete products.
 Double-paned or tempered glass windows also make a home more resistant to heat and flames.

 Learn more about how to keep families safe and reduce homeowners’ risk for wildfire damage at www.Firewise.org.
-Additionally, complimentary brochures, booklets, pamphlets, videos and much more can be found on the information and resources page of the website and ordered online through NFPA’s online wildfire safety catalog.
+Additionally, complimentary brochures, booklets, pamphlets, videos and much more can be found on the website and ordered online through NFPA’s online wildfire safety catalog.

 The Firewise Communities Program encourages local solutions for safety by involving homeowners in taking individual responsibility for preparing their homes from the risk of wildfire.
 Firewise is one element of the Fire Adapted Communities initiative – a national effort that engages homeowners, firefighters, civic leaders and land managers to reduce wildfire risk in communities throughout the United States.
 The Firewise Communities Program and Fire Adapted Communities are sponsored by the National Fire Protection Association and USDA Forest Service.